 I have just scratched the surface of what is possible to achieve with Facebook Analytics.

-Yes, this opens up another dashboard and yet again another isolated piece of data.
+Yes, Facebook Analytics opens up another dashboard and yet again another isolated data source.

-Although at times directional, that we can efficiently leverage to test and optimize.
+Although these insights are at times directional, that we can still effectively leverage Facebook Analytics to test and optimize campaigns.

-What have you been able to uncover from Facebook Analytics?
+What have you been able to uncover using Facebook Analytics?